How to use The Empathy Set (included with each set)

 For example, instead of saying, “you’re always interrupting and that’s rude” try instead,

-“I notice that when you talk before I have finished that it stimulates my frustration because I forget what I want to say and eventually give up.
+“I notice that when you talk before I have finished that it stimulates my frustration because I forget what I want to say.
 Please let me finish first!”